ThoshithKautilya19/es335-25-fall-assignment-1/TASK_4_VIZ/Asst1_Decision_Tree_Implementation_Q4.md

 We know that the time complexity of fitting a decision tree onto a dataset has the time complexity: O(M*N*log(N)) Also, the time complexity for prediction would be O(log(depth))

+So,  with const M, the expected trend would be Nlog(N) and with const N, the expected tredn would be linear

 For discrete input- discrete output: